Home Podcasts Deep Dish on Global Affairs

 Deep Dish on Global Affairs

-The Chicago Council on Global Affairs 401 episodes Latest May 28, 2026
+The Chicago Council on Global Affairs 401 Episodes Jul 2, 2026

 Deep Dish on Global Affairs helps you make sense of our rapidly changing world.
 Host Leslie Vinjamuri, President and CEO of the Chicago Council on Global Affairs, speaks with thought leaders, journalists, and experts shaping foreign policy and global events.
 They go beyond the headlines to explain how events unfolded, why they matter, and what to watch for.
 Topics include global trade, AI dominance, and more.
 New episodes every Thursday.